daveshanley/quobix.com/content/articles/asyncapi-pubsub-using-golang/index.md

 We ask for a Joke by publishing a '**JokeRequest**' to '**pub/queue/joke-service**' and then listen for our response on '**queue/joke-service**'.

-Let's look a the definition of the '**JokeResponse**' message broadcast.
+Let's look at the definition of the '**JokeResponse**' message broadcast.

 {{< highlight yaml >}}
 messages: